OpenVPN/puppet-openvpnas/README.md

     $ puppet resource openvpnas_userprop

+## Defining settings in Hiera for automatic lookup of class parameters

+It is also possible to define all settings in Hiera and just `include openvpnas` module in your manifest, which will then automatically lookup the class parameters from Hiera data.
+Here is an example of Hiera data:

+    openvpnas::package_ensure: installed
+    openvpnas::service_ensure: running
+    openvpnas::service_enable: true
+    openvpnas::service_name: openvpnas
+    openvpnas::config:
+      vpn.tls_refresh.interval:
+        ensure: present
+        value: '100'
+    openvpnas::userprop:
+      openvpn-prop_superuser:
+        ensure: present
+        value: 'true'

+To convert current Access Server configuration and user properties into Hiera values use the following commands and adjust the top level keys

+    $ puppet resource openvpnas_config --to_yaml
+    $ puppet resource openvpnas_userprop --to_yaml

+Note: It was observed that the value of the openvpnas_config resource `subscription.saved_state` changes often and might not be a good idea to set that to a fixed value with Puppet.
+It is recommended to use eYAML to encrypt the several secrets that are dumped in plain text.

 # Warnings

 Please note that "sacli" does not do any validation on the data it gets: make